brianspiering/quotes_from_others/README.md

 "Hard choices, easy life.
 Easy choices, hard life."
 – Jerzy Gregorek

+“It is better to be approximately right, than precisely wrong.”
+– Warren Buffet

 "The most important things are the hardest to say, because words diminish them."
 — Stephen King